J-Weigand/macDiskMaker/README.md

 # macDiskMaker
 A simple macOS application that can:
-Build a bootable macOS (Mac OS X) install desk with a few clicks.
+Build a bootable macOS (Mac OS X) install disk with a few clicks.

 ##Installation
 Download "macDiskMaker.DMG" and complete the installation process by dragging the icon to your Applications